What is Leased Line Connectivity?

 Leased line advantages

 Let’s look at some of these advantages in a bit more detail.
-Because it’s synchronous, a leased line means that you get the same transfer speed for data in flowing in both directions.
+Because it’s synchronous, a leased line means that you get the same transfer speed for data flowing in both directions.
 If you have systems in the cloud and your critical business processing is reliant on having an internet connection, this equal speed is a major advantage.

 Heavy cloud use means you’re going to be uploading large amounts of data as well as downloading it.
 A synchronous circuit also makes for more reliable use of communication services like video calling and VoIP calling which are becoming increasingly popular amongst business users seeking to control communication costs.